urql-graphql/urql/.changeset/kind-goats-carry.md

 'next-urql': patch
 ---

-Disable suspense on the urql-client when we aren't using react-ssr-prepass.
+Disable suspense on the `Client` when we aren't using `react-ssr-prepass`.